Celebrating National Poetry Month During the Pandemic

 Rhonda Ganz’s first book of poetry, Frequent, Small Loads of Laundry was a finalist for the 2018 Dorothy Livesay Poetry Prize and the Victoria Butler Book Prize.
 Her poems have appeared in The Malahat Review, Rattle, Harvard Design Magazine, on city buses as part of Poetry in Transit, and in many anthologies, including Poems from Planet Earth, Force Field: 77 Women Poets of BC, Sweet Water: Poems for the Watersheds, and Voicing Suicide.
 She hasn’t been writing during the pandemic.

-Read Beth’s “in the night was the beetle” and “but if you leave me for spain, who will feed the goldfish.”
+Read Eli’s “in the night was the beetle” and “but if you leave me for spain, who will feed the goldfish.”

 Terence Young recently retired from teaching English and creative writing.
 He is a co-founder and former editor of The Claremont Review, a journal for young writers.
 He has published several books: The Island in Winter (poetry), Rhymes With Useless (stories), After Goodlake’s (novel), Moving Day (poetry), and The End of the Ice Age (stories).
 In 2008, he was awarded the Prime Minister's Award for Teaching Excellence.
 In 2018, he received a National Magazine Award for his poem “The Bear,” and was the 2019 winner of The New Quarterly’s Nick Blatchford Occasional Verse Contest.
 Smithereens, his third book of poetry, was just published this spring.